transcendingvictor/WellBeingPredictorML/README.md

 # WellBeingPredictorML

 This project utilizes various Machine Learning (ML) models to predict the 'life satisfaction' variable in the Understanding Society: UK Household Longitudinal Study (UKHLS) survey.
+Within the repo, a pdf report of the task, the dictionary to understand the variable names and the python code to run the models are included.
+However, the dataset used is not included.

 ## Dataset